My Therapist Cooks

 Step By Step Instructions

-fresh asparagus with grated cheese in a glass bowl.
+Asparagus with mayonnaise and grated cheese in a large glass mixing bowl.

 glass measuring cup pouring milk into skillet with onions and roux.